Sustainable Financing for New Protected Areas (FINANP)

 The project is in its first year of field operation.

-During the second half of 2023, the three federal PAs began the field execution of their annual operational plans for 2023-2024.
-They will carry out conservation and management actions in collaboration with academic institutions and local organizations, among which biological monitoring, the organization of tourist activity, control and surveillance, and environmental education activities stand out.
+The project is currently in its first year of field operations and the three federal Protected Areas (PAs) continue with the implementation of their annual operational plans for the 2023-2024 period.
+During the first half of 2024, the PAs carried out conservation and sustainable management actions in collaboration with academic institutions and local organizations.
+Key activities included biological monitoring, regulating tourism activities, control and surveillance, and environmental education initiatives.

 Learn more about the project: